Antidote (2021 film): Plot

-A woman, Sharyn Berkley, is taken to the hospital by her husband.
-Sharyn is informed that she has acute appendicitis and will need emergency surgery.
-After awakening from the surgery, Sharyn is greeted by Dr. Aaron Hellenbach.
+A woman, Sharyn Berkley, is taken to the hospital by her husband after intense stomach pain.
+She is informed that she has acute appendicitis and will require emergency surgery.
+After awakening from the surgery, she is greeted by Dr. Aaron Hellenbach.
 Sharyn finds that the surgical incision on her lower abdomen is almost fully healed.
-Sharyn questions Dr. Hellenbach about this and is told that the facility has unconventional healing methods.
-Sharyn flees from her room and meets Rizzo briefly before being sedated by staff.
+She questions Dr. Hellenbach about this and is told that the facility has unconventional healing methods.
+She flees from her room and meets Rizzo briefly before being sedated by staff.

 Locked in her room, Sharyn begins communicating with her neighbor Everett via notes passed through a hole in the wall.
-Sharyn witnesses a man with bleeding eyes being led through the hallway outside and hears Everett being attacked in his room.
-Sharyn is visited by Dr. Hellenbach, who asks Sharyn whether she has any regrets.
-Sharyn lies and says she does not.
-Sharyn begs to go home, but Dr. Hellenbach says that she is not ready.
-Sharyn is introduced to several other patients, including Cassandra Franklin; Rizzo; Marjorie, whose eyelids are paralyzed; Lester, who is criminally insane; and Everett, a criminal attorney.
+She witnesses a man with bleeding eyes being led through the hallway outside and hears Everett being attacked in his room.
+She is visited by Dr. Hellenbach, who asks her whether she has any regrets.
+She lies and says she does not.
+She begs to go home, but Dr. Hellenbach says that she is not ready.
+She is introduced to several other patients, including Cassandra Franklin; Rizzo; Marjorie, whose eyelids are paralyzed; Lester, who is criminally insane; and Everett, a criminal attorney.
 Everett reveals that his tongue was cut out but grew back.
 Cassandra tells Sharyn that they are in an experimental facility and that she had been burned alive.

-Rizzo is selected for an experimental procedure during the "Indexing" and reveals to Sharyn that he had been impaled.
+Rizzo is selected for a procedure during the "Indexing" and reveals to Sharyn that he had been impaled.
 Sharyn observes Dr. Hellenbach administering a healing serum to Rizzo and asks why this was done to him.
 Dr. Hellenbach ominously tells Sharyn that "he did this to himself."

 Dr. Hellenbach finds Sharyn wandering around the halls and takes her to his office.
-In exchange for a phone call to her family, Sharyn agrees to tell Dr. Hellenbach about her ex-boyfriend, Nico, a drug trafficker who committed suicide.
-Sharyn attempts to make a phone call but finds that the phone does not work.
-Sharyn begins wandering the halls again and finds a room containing a piano and a noose.
-As punishment for not following the rules, Sharyn's left leg is amputated and then subsequently reattached.
-Rizzo comes to visit Sharyn and tells her that he thinks the military is harvesting test subjects in order to develop immortal soldiers.
+In exchange for using the phone, Sharyn agrees to tell Dr. Hellenbach about her ex-boyfriend, Nico, a drug trafficker who committed suicide.
+She attempts to call her family but finds that the phone does not work.
+She begins wandering the halls again and finds a room containing a piano and a noose.
+As punishment for not following the rules, her left leg is amputated and then subsequently reattached.
+Rizzo comes to visit and tells her that he thinks the military is harvesting test subjects in order to develop immortal soldiers.
 Sharyn tries to escape for a third time but is likewise unsuccessful.